Sockeye: a language for analyzing hardware documentation: Case studies

 \section{Case studies}

-So far, we have applied \system to 8 \glspl{soc}, based on our access to their hardware manuals.
-We manually created machine-readable specifications in \system's modelling language and also specified a range of security properties based on the goals of protection mechanisms like \tz and the need to protect the integrity of code in highly privileged environments like x86 \gls{smm}.
+We applied \system to 8 \glspl{soc} for which we had hardware documentation.
+We manually created machine-readable specifications in \system's modelling language and also specified security properties based on the goals of protection mechanisms like \tz and the need to protect the integrity of code in highly privileged environments like x86 \gls{smm}.

-For each \gls{soc} we report on below, we focus on one or more higher-level security properties to model, which guided both the scope and direction of the modelling work.
-We found examples both of documentation errors and actual hardware bugs, including one previously undiscovered vulnerability.
-For some systems, we also uncovered critical constraints on secure configuration not explicitly mentioned in the documentation.
+On the bug-finding side, we found both documentation errors and actual hardware bugs, including the previously undiscovered vulnerability described in \cref{sec:overview}.
+For some systems, we also uncovered critical constraints on secure configuration which were not explicitly mentioned in the documentation.

+On the proof side, we showed for four configurations on three different platforms that they achieve memory integrity and confidentiality properties.
+In two cases, we were able to model recommendations for secure configuration from the documentation and prove they achieved the desired isolation.